MH-LIKHON/MP4-VelVadY/README.md

 VelVady is a modern, full-stack e-commerce platform developed using Django, Stripe, and PostgreSQL.
 Designed as a digital service marketplace, it enables users to explore, review, and securely purchase personalised services online.
 From CV optimisation to design work, VelVady offers a streamlined solution for discovering and managing high-quality, one-time digital services.

 The platform focuses on delivering a responsive, secure, and user-friendly experience.
 It integrates a dynamic dashboard, Stripe-powered payments, an automated order confirmation system, and a full review engine.
-VelVady is fully responsive and meets distinction-level criteria for Code Institute’s final milestone project (MP4).
+VelVady has been developed using best practices in full-stack development and is fully responsive across devices.

 ---
 ---